-On February 5, 2019, the Department of Defense Consolidated Adjudications Facility (DOD CAF) issued a Statement of Reasons (SOR) to Applicant, detailing the security concerns under Guideline F, financial considerations, and explaining why it was unable to find it clearly consistent with the national security to grant security clearance eligibility.
+On May 26, 2020, the Department of Defense Consolidated Adjudications Facility (DOD CAF) issued a Statement of Reasons (SOR) to Applicant, detailing the security concerns under Guideline F, financial considerations, explaining why it was unable to find it clearly consistent with the national security to grant security clearance eligibility.
 The DOD CAF took the action under Executive Order (EO) 10865, Safeguarding Classified Information within Industry (February 20, 1960), as amended; DOD Directive 5220.6, Defense Industrial Personnel Security Clearance Review Program (January 2, 1992), as amended (Directive); and the National Adjudicative Guidelines (AG) effective for any adjudication made on or after June 8, 2017.
-On December 27, 2019, Applicant answered the SOR, admitting all of the allegations except subparagraphs 1.d and 1.f.
-He requested a decision without a hearing.
-On March 25, 2020, Department Counsel prepared a File of Relevant Material (FORM) setting forth the Government's argument in support of the SOR, together with supporting documentation.
-Applicant received a copy of the FORM on March

-27, 2020, and was instructed to file any objections to this information, or to supplement the file within 30 days of receipt.
-Applicant did not do so, whereupon the case was assigned to me on May 22, 2020.
+On November 2, 2020, Applicant answered the SOR, denying all of the allegations.
+She requested a decision without a hearing.
+On December 21, 2020, Department Counsel prepared a File of Relevant Materials (FORM).
+On January 25, 2021, Applicant received a copy of the FORM, and she was instructed to file any objections, or to supplement the file within 30 days of receipt.
+She did not file a response.
+Subsequently, on March 11, 2021, the case was assigned to me.